pixlee/pixlee-ios-sdk/README.md

 1. Create a Cartfile that lists the frameworks you’d like to use in your project.
 1. Run `bin/setup`.
 This will fetch dependencies into a Carthage/Checkouts folder, then build each one or download a pre-compiled framework.
 1. On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
 1. On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
-Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell:
+Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following content to the script area below the shell:
     ```
     sh
     /usr/local/bin/carthage copy-frameworks